 26 Donation Page Best Practices For Nonprofits – Tips and Examples

 More often than not, donations are the lifeline of nonprofit organizations.
 They are pivotal in furthering your impact and ensuring financial sustainability.
-A number of factors contribute to creating a solid donation base for your nonprofit.
-From attracting new donors and building relationships with current ones to thanking donors and maximizing the donation size – there are many steps you should be taking to keep the donations flowing into your nonprofit.
+Many factors contribute to creating a solid donation base for your nonprofit — from attracting new donors and building relationships with current ones to thanking donors and maximizing the donation size.
+Thankfully, there are steps you can take to build and maintain a steady flow of income for your organization, like employing donation page best practices to keep the donations flowing into your nonprofit.

-If you succeed to follow the simple guidelines outlined below, then you are likely to increase the amount you can raise online via your donation page.
+Follow the guidelines outlined below, and you’ll likely increase the amount you raise online via your donation page.
+Let’s dive in!

 Why do Great Donation Pages Matter?